Stephen-Hilton/familyhilton.com/projects/10x-Migration-Debacle.md

 ### Results:
 -	We delivered 4 weeks late (5mo total, +25%), but delivered 10x the work
--	We were RedHip, but only by -$10k or so, after customer paid additional $50k
 -	We did post-mortem; customer mislabeled, but we didn’t catch (pressure to go fast)
+-	We were RedHip, but customer eventually agreed to pay addition $50k to bring us to break-even
 -	Developed new AB migration automation, for migration team
 -	Customer was happy with result & trusted us to deliver